 The Board and the Audit Committee review risk matters at each meeting.
-The company's risk management framework is reviewed at least annually and was reviewed during the 2014-15 financial year.
+The company's risk management framework is reviewed at least annually and was reviewed during the 2015-16 financial year.

 The company does not have an internal audit function because of its size.
 However the external auditors assess controls in place and provide recommendations to management.
 Furthermore a Risk Manager is employed to ensure proper risk management procedures are adhered to for valuations and that appropriate risk education occurs.
-There is also a Valuation Risk Management Leadership Team and a Valuation Risk Committee.
+There is also a Valuation Risk Committee.